The-Back-Room/The-Back-Room.github.io/docs/Comics/nsfw/ranma-12/SummerHeat.md

 ---

 **Ranma 1/2 - Summer Heat** explores the adventures of Ranma Saotome and his friends during a summer heatwave.
 The doujin focuses on a different character in each chapter, delving into multiple fetishes.
-Each chapter is self-contained, allowing readers to enjoy the stories in any order.

 ---